justdvnsh/Help-Articles-Eurail/README.md

 **Rationale - Why KMP ? **

 - I felt that project wanted to test the KMP skills along with best coding practices.
-- That's why I decide to go with KMP, as this project is a pure compose multiplatform app, which not
+- That's why I decided to go with KMP, as this project is a pure compose multiplatform app, which not
 - only shows the KMP skills, but also displays the best coding practices and separation of concerns
 - of a regular android app.